Dr Pepper Snapple Group (DPS) Q1 2017 Results - Earnings Call Transcript

 Larry D. Young - Dr Pepper Snapple Group, Inc.

 So, like we said, we just started in the UK, so, I mean, we just started on this.
 So way too early to comment.
 We have got a team looking at across the different countries as we know each one of them has different regulations.
-So we have got to make sure we understand those.
+So we've got to make sure we understand those.
 We just sent our second container.
 So we have got to see how that sells, what kind of a take rate, what the trial is, what's the repeat.
 Then that gives us something to go talk to a contract packer about.
 You don't want to go in and do a contract pack agreement when you don't even know what you are going to sell.
 I mean, that becomes very dangerous.
 I spent a lot of time in Eastern Europe and Europe, Central Europe doing this for Pepsi back when I was on that side.
-And so we are going to take it slow.
+And so, we are going to take it slow.
 We are going to understand what's there, and we're going to make sure that when we do it, that it's going to be sustainable and that it will be profitable in the future.

 Kevin Grundy - Jefferies LLC